AREA OF PRACTICE

 As counsel to Independent Committee of the Board of a major Fortune 500 computer hardware company, conducted complex, multi-faceted, securities-litigation driven internal investigations.

-Ongoing litigation and claim analysis for private equity and hedge fund clients focused on litigation-impacted debt and equity securities including Fannie Mae and Freddie Mac, TOUSA and British Petroleum.
+Ongoing litigation and claim analysis for private equity and hedge fund clients focused on litigation-impacted debt and equity securities including Fannie Mae and Freddie Mac, TOUSA, and British Petroleum; engaged in analysis of risks associated with debt obligations of the Republic of Venezuela and related entities.

 As counsel to Ad Hoc Committee of Subordinated Noteholders and Indenture Trustee of Tropicana Entertainment, achieved a victory in Delaware Chancery Court when the Court ruled that Tropicana was in default on the bondholders’ indenture.